-You can put your child on the right path with writing.
+You can put your child on the right path with a summer at Sylvan!

-Just as important, investing in a writing program can help your child:
+Investing in a Sylvan writing program can help your child:

 - Develop the communication and critical thinking skills needed to excel in grade school, college and a range of careers